CartoDB/academy/courses/04-sql-postgis/lesson-1.md

 We also discover that we can chain conditions together using the AND keyword.
 In the case of our `depth` filter, you have the following format:

-    (depth <= val1 AND depth >= val2)
+    depth <= value1 AND depth >= value2

-If you add another filter you can see that they are all chained together to give a very nuanced selection of your data.
+If you add another filter you can see that they are all chained together to give a more nuanced selection of your data.
 The OR keyword is another option for having multiple conditions.

 The final condition we will discover through our filters can be found by filtering `place`.
 Clear all filters except for `place`.
 Type in "California" and then switch to the SQL tab.
-You will see a new keyword ILIKE that does basic regular expression matching that is _case-insensitive_.
+You will see a new keyword ILIKE that does basic [regular expression](http://www.postgresql.org/docs/9.0/static/functions-matching.html) matching that is _case-insensitive_.
 LIKE is case-sensitive.
-The wildcard in this case is the percent symbol (%).
-Placed at the front of the string, '%California' matches all strings that end in "California".
-Placed at the end, 'California%' matches all strings that begin with "California".
+The wildcard in this case is the percent symbol: %.
+Placed at the front of the string, '%california' matches all strings that end in "california", regardless of case.
+Placed at the end, 'california%' matches all strings that begin with "California".
 Placed on both ends as produced by the filter, it matches all strings that contain "California".

+While % matches a sequence of characters, the underscore (_) matches any single character.
+The following will match "California": `'_a_i_o_n_a'`.

+_Tip:_ Make sure to use single quotes (') to enclose strings in the WHERE clause.

 ![Multiple conditions in the WHERE clause]({{site.baseurl}}/img/course4/lesson1/filters-sql.png)